Is There a Dimmer Outlook Ahead for bluebird bio Inc. (BLUE)?

-bluebird bio Inc. (NASDAQ:BLUE) went down by -0.51% from its latest closing price compared to the recent 1-year high of $17.85.
-The company’s stock price has collected -0.17% of loss in the last five trading sessions.
+bluebird bio Inc. (NASDAQ:BLUE) went up by 4.27% from its latest closing price compared to the recent 1-year high of $17.85.
+The company’s stock price has collected 15.18% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/17/22 that FDA Approves Bluebird’s Gene Therapy for Rare Blood Disease

 Is It Worth Investing in bluebird bio Inc. (NASDAQ :BLUE) Right Now?